jsoma/storytelling-2015/class-09-10/README.md

 Post links in `#storytelling-hw` on Slack by 9am Tuesday.

+You have a few options with your data sources:

+1. **You have some geojson with information attached already:** ...where did you get that?
+2. **You have a shapefile that has numerical data attached to it:** see section on converting shapefiles to geojson
+3. **You have a shapefile + a csv:** if they have matching columns (e.g. one says VIRGINIA in a column and the other also says VIRGINIA in a column) see section on combining below
+4. **You are lost and alone:** see Census info below and just use the county-level map we have

 ### Data sources

 If you have something, **go for it!** Shapefiles are fine, you'll just need to convert them (see below).